tytydraco/yessleep/out/Side_Effects.md

 Dumbfounded, I turned to ask Mrs. Chen what had happened.
 She screamed at me to help.
 Again, I asked her politely what had happened.
 She turns to me angrily and shouts that she doesn't know.
 That they were talking and suddenly he started turning red.
 I watched as she cried, her fingers wiping away the mucus running down her nose.

 I looked around the room and realized that the air was covered in dust.
-Due to a modification to the hair growth in our cilias, both Dr. Chen and I were unaffected.
+Due to a cilia modification, both Dr. Chen and I were unaffected.
 But for the average person it could cause an allergic reaction.

 Before the woman could so much as sneeze I ran out the door and drove home.

 For the past several hours I have been locked in my study.
 I have boarded up the windows and lined the door frame with linen.
-Without actual evidence, I now suspect that we have modified our immune system to such a degree that any sign of irregularities was seen as a sickness.
-Our bodies would act accordingly and attack at perfectly healthy cells.
+Without actual evidence, I now suspect that we have modified our immune system to such a degree that any sign of irregularities will seen by my body as sickness.
+It will invoke my modified immune system and act accordingly, possibly attacking perfectly healthy cells.

-Which is why even the sound of a cough or a sneeze would act as a trigger.
+Possibly causing the sound of a cough or a sneeze to act as a trigger.

 I would need to isolate myself in case someone else with a weaker immunity enacts my body's own responses.
 If I could hole myself up until I found the modification or modifications that had caused this, then perhaps I could reverse it.
 Or modify it to be less deadly.

-My thoughts hadn't even finished when I hear the scratching at my door followed by quiet mewling.
+The only problem being, I can hear scratching by my door, followed by quiet mewling.
 I closed my eyes and tried not to imagine my cat outside, her back arched, with her mouth open, gagging on a hairball, but I couldn't help it.

 And suddenly, I felt an itch on my neck.